Hawaiian religion: Deities

-Hawaiian religion is polytheistic, with many deities, most prominently Kāne, Kū, Lono and Kanaloa.
+The Hawaiian religion is polytheistic and has many deities, with Kāne, Kū, Lono and Kanaloa being especially prominent.
 Other notable deities include Laka, Kihawahine, Haumea, Papahānaumoku, and, most famously, Pele.
-In addition, each family is considered to have one or more guardian spirits known as ʻaumakua that protected that family.
+In addition, every Native Hawaiian family was considered to have one or more guardian spirits—known as —that protected that family.

-One breakdown of the Hawaiian pantheon consists of the following groups:
+June Gutmanis, a 20th-century historian of Indigenous Hawaii, classified the Hawaiian pantheon into the following groups: